MagaliDrumare/How-to-choose-between-Tableau-and-Power-BI-/README.md

 ## Data point limits for viewing & exporting : Tableau
 https://youtu.be/SmpYzRQhtUg

--If your team works with reports with thousands of data points, Power BI might run into limitations when viewing and exporting data. (scroll problems to be solve by Microsoft)
+- If your team works with reports with thousands of data points,
+- Power BI might run into limitations when viewing and exporting data.
+- Scroll problems to be solve by Microsoft)

 ## Total Cost ownership/ Maximazing the Value of BI : Tableau
 https://youtu.be/kuYQifjdolM
 https://youtu.be/6Kg3jfb2WmY
-* two surveys made by Tableau and DataSelf BI

 - Tableau survey on 3-year Total Cost of Ownership (TCO) Tableau : $20.9M vs Power BI $26.9M.